 FIRST Robotics Competition

 What: An intense robotics competition typically described by students as “the hardest fun you will ever have."
-With limited resources and only six weeks, students are challenged to raise funds, design, build, and program industrial-size robots to play a difficult field game against other teams.
+With limited resources and only six weeks, students are challenged to raise funds, design, build, and program industrial-size robots to play a difficult field game, both cooperating with and competing against other teams.

 When: Registration typically occurs in the Fall with the competition season beginning in January, culminating in the FIRST Championship in April.
 Check the website for more specific regional information.